fransenglich/musicmashup/README.md

 The current implementation has no noticeable performance drawback, all depending on requirements of course.
 Our REST return partly depends on Wikipedia which in turn depends on Wikidata, which depends on MusicBrainz.
 It's not possible to parallelize these requests because of their innate dependencies.
 In short, it's possible to construct URLs to images at CAA without querying the service.

 However, if CAA was queried, then parallelization would have been possible *and* make sense.
 Doing one GET request sequentially per album is very time costly, compared to a parallelized approach.
-I believe the implementation is complete, but I here discuss how to code if CCA had to be queried.
+I believe the implementation is complete, but I here discuss how to code if CAA had to be queried.

 The mashup service is not computationally expensive, because we're not using CPU cycles ourselves on anything heavy, and we mostly run in efficiently coded libraries, the marshalling done by Jackson and so on.
 What do consume *time* is waiting for the returns from the various services.
 Hence, parallelization through threading is not needed, but asynchronous fetching (which though typically uses threads) would allow multiple GET requests to be done, and hence reduce our query time.

-The async code would be implemented using Spring Boot's `@Async` applied to the function fetching the URL from CCA.
+The async code would be implemented using Spring Boot's `@Async` applied to the function fetching the URL from CAA.
 The caller would

 * Relatively large images are served by the API.
-CCA has smaller, but that's not necessarily of interest.
+CAA has smaller, but that's not necessarily of interest.
 Here's missing in the spec.
 If it's supposed to be thumbnails in some UI, smaller images are useful.
 However, if it's to be viewed as on display on a dashboard, larger images are better, and those are served.

 # How to Build & Run